pecknigel/learning-resources/tenets.md

 These are tenets that we share with students to guide and assist them on their way to becoming accomplished software engineers.

+### It’s Not About How to Code

+Of course that’s involved, but the real skill is in learning to craft software that’s reliable, maintainable, robust and coherent.

+More coming on this soon.
+Publishing as I go.

+### Sharpen Your Research Skills

+### The Real Learning Starts When You Start  Work

+That’s why we focus our learning initiatives on being as close to a real working environment as it’s useful for them to be.

+It’s not just about writing code.
+That’s probably not even half of it.

+### Jack of All Trades, Master of Most

+### Test Early, Test Often

 Currently being written November 2024.